nishantpuri10/PERN_Inventory_Manager/README.md

 # PERN_Inventory_Manager
-An app which helps sellers to list , edit , delete their products .
+An app which helps sellers to list , edit , delete their products and store receipt information of multiple buyers. .
 Made with POSTGRESQL , NODE , REACT , EXPRESS.

 WATCH :-